 Adell Haughey Claypool

 Adell Haughey Claypool retired in 2002 following 34 years of teaching.
 A 1957 graduate of Andrews University, she taught at Oak Park and Battle Creek academies before going to Columbia Union College, now Washington Adventist University, as band director in 1965.
-The first woman band director in the circle of accredited Seventh-day Adventist colleges and universities, Claypool directed band and coordinated instrument instruction for thirteen years at CUC.
+The first woman band director in the circle of accredited Seventh-day Adventist colleges and universities, Claypool directed the band and coordinated instrument instruction for thirteen years at CUC.

-Highlights of her time there included an invitation by Frank Scimonelli, noted trumpet and post horn soloist, for the college band to accompany him in a Washington, D.C. concert and a highly successful trombone workshop which she organized while at CUC, featuring Lewis Van Haney, noted teacher at Indiana University.
+Highlights of her time there included an invitation by Frank Scimonelli, noted trumpet and post horn soloist, for the college band to accompany him in a Washington, D.C., concert and a highly successful trombone workshop she organized while at CUC, featuring Lewis Van Haney, noted teacher at Indiana University.
 It attracted trombonists from the service bands and many East Coast universities and colleges.

 During those years the trombone choir at CUC numbered sixteen and performed frequently.
 A trombonist, Claypool studied with Frank Crisafulli of the Chicago Symphony and Robert Isely of the National Symphony.
 An active performer, she was invited to participate as the only woman trombonist in the Catholic University Trombone Choir, a group composed of outstanding players from the capital's service bands.